 Much loved Italian Marco Pantani was the last rider to win the Giro d'Italia / Tour de France double in 1998, a feat that many have since tried but failed.

 Mario Cipollini has the most Giro d'Italia stage victories: 42.

-In the 2015 Giro, Richie Porte was penalised 2 minutes for taking a wheel from rival Simon Clarke.
-The penalty appeared to be harsh and Porte was never able to recover, but consider Giovanni Brunero who in 1922 took a wheel from a teammate and was penalised 25 minutes!
+In the 2015 Giro, Richie Porte was penalized 2 minutes for taking a wheel from rival Simon Clarke.
+The penalty appeared to be harsh and Porte was never able to recover, but consider Giovanni Brunero who in 1922 took a wheel from a teammate and was penalized 25 minutes!
 Even more remarkably Giovanni went on to win the Giro that year despite the hefty penalty.